 Nonetheless, the industry is maturing by the day and its leaders are thinking and debating what would compliance mean when regulation does catch up.
 This important discussion can get a little confusing, with “blockchain compliance” meaning different things in different contexts.

 In this post, we try to help organize the conversation by listing and explaining some of the main issues comprising the blockchain compliance conversation.
 Since the issue in question is new and dynamic (like more or less anything crypto or blockchain), the list is a work in progress.
 If you think of important additions — we’d love to hear from you.

-Moving on to actual compliance for blockchain-based applications.
-Or more specifically, the necessary backdrop for compliance — regulation.
+Regulation is a prerequisite for compliance.
 The ability to be compliant depends on a legal framework, translated to regulatory requirements.
-Regulation is therefore an innate part of the blockchain and crypto compliance discussion.
+Regulation is therefore an fundamental part of the crypto compliance discussion.

 Know Your Customer and Anti-Money Laundering are two important components of compliance that help companies, and regulators, ensure they are doing business with legitimate clients.
 While this can fit in the first category — since blockchain can theoretically be used to streamline KYC/AML processes in traditional industries — here we focus on the new challenge of KYC/AML in blockchain and crypto applications.

 AML refers to a wide array of regulations and systems that allow companies and regulators to ensure products and services are not used to transfer funds and resources illegally or worse, to support terrorism (CFT — Counter-Financial Terrorism).
 According to a study by CipherTrace, $760 million worth of assets have been laundered using cryptocurrency just since the beginning of 2018 — three times more than in 2017.